Skip to content

 image.png

-Make further tweaks to the physics setup of your hair#
+You may choose to polish the physics setup of your dynamic hair further.

 image.png